-The two unresolved matters relate to Modern.Gov software; the system does not allow access for members to a Welsh language interface to input Registers of Interests' information, nor does it provide the option for members to complete declarations of interests during online meetings.
+The two unresolved matters relate to Modern.Gov software; the system does not provide a Welsh language interface to input Registers of Interests' information, nor does it provide the option for members to complete declarations of interests during online meetings.
 Regarding the first issue, members can complete the Register in English or Welsh and have been offered support from the democratic service to translate text, and secondly, staff are on hand to provide electronic copies of forms for members, as required.